 Want Us To Review Your Amazon Site?

 Drop the site in the comments below if you are feeling brave and want actual unbiased and truthful feedback.
-We’ll give it to you…
+I’ll give it to you…

 It’s funny, I was just scanning this post, thinking — oh man, I hope my site’s not in the bad category — then up pops my name!